Brokttv/Robustness-Superposition-causality/README.md

 Section 3.2 lacks dedicated plots for the vulnerability trend.
 The vulnerability curve is not presented as a standalone figure but is instead embedded alongside other measurements, making it harder to isolate and interpret the core claim of this section independently.

-> Here are two simple plots for each experiment:
+> Here are two simple for the experiments:
 <br>

 <p align="center">